Abdelrahman7000/my-portfolio/README.md

             description: This model joins regions, nations, and customers tables into one view.

-After doing our Transformations, and passing code reviews, I usually materialize the final model into:
+* After doing our Transformations, and passing code reviews, I usually materialize the final model into:

 <img width="500" alt="Google BigQuery" src="https://github.com/user-attachments/assets/6b54d820-2515-4f38-abc2-cb78761fa2f6">

-For Orchestrating my ETL pipeline, I have basic skills in using:
+* For Orchestrating my ETL pipeline, I have basic skills in using:

 <img width="500" alt="Google BigQuery" src="https://github.com/Abdelrahman7000/LeetCode/assets/61333407/751e7da4-7810-4e5a-af93-1ad78bfe7499">

-one of the most interesting tasks in the data projects is to visualize your findings.
+* One of the most interesting tasks in the data projects is to visualize your findings.
 For this, I use:

 <img width="500" alt="Google BigQuery" src="https://github.com/Abdelrahman7000/my-portfolio/assets/61333407/29db2d58-72df-49a1-91d4-db0d1b5a8bfd">